ChrisJo93/sudoku-docker/README.md

 Features:

-* Only functional components!
+- Only functional components!
-* useEffect, useState hooks instead of state.
+- useEffect, useState hooks instead of state.
-* Simple use of `props`.
+- Simple use of `props`.
-* All the game logic resides in a single component.
+- All the game logic resides in a single component.
-* Use CSS Custom properties to keep the stylesheet DRY.
+- Use CSS Custom properties to keep the stylesheet DRY.
-* Understand how functions can be sent down as `props` and consumed.
+- Understand how functions can be sent down as `props` and consumed.
-* Typescript for static type checking!
+- Typescript for static type checking!

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y21VCIL)

+# Sudoku-Docker

+Sudoku-Docker is an exercise in containerization using docker.
+This sudoku application was created and copyrighted by Raravi and is an excellent example of how to properly use react-hooks.